antonfirsov/docs/2017/06-Jun/pgo/pgo.md

 ## Conclusion

 .NET Core 2.0 is an important performance release of [an already very fast platform](https://www.techempower.com/benchmarks/#section=data-r14&hw=ph&test=plaintext).
 We're committed to continuing on that trend, and to making .NET the fastest general-purpose development environment.
-PGO is an integral part of this, and an important tool that is going to significantly improve the performance of your .NET Core applications.
+PGO is an integral part of this strategy, that automatically benefits all .NET Core 2.0 applications.